 9th August: International Day of World’s indigenous people

 The United Nations (UN) International Day of the World’s Indigenous People is observed on August 9 each year to promote and protect the rights of the world’s indigenous population.
-This event recognizes the achievements and contributions that indigenous people make to improve various world issues such as environmental protection, poverty, etc. People from all over the world are encouraged to participate in observing the day to spread the UN’s message on indigenous peoples.
+This event recognizes the achievements and contributions that indigenous people make to improve various world issues such as environmental protection, poverty, etc. People from all over the world are encouraged to participate in observing the day to spread the UN’s message to indigenous peoples.

 9th August: Quit India Day

 Quit India Movement Day is observed on 8 August every year.
 It is also known as August Kranti.
-Quit India was considered an important movement in the freedom struggle where masses also participate and took charge of themselves.
-On 8 August 1942 at the Bombay session of All India Congress Committee led by Mahatma Gandhi during World War II passed a resolution of the Quit India Movement.
+Quit India was considered an important movement in the freedom struggle where the masses also participate and took charge of themselves.
+On 8 August 1942, the Bombay session of the All India Congress Committee led by Mahatma Gandhi during World War II passed a resolution of the Quit India Movement.
 The resolution called for the withdrawal of British power from India.

 12th August: International Youth day

-United Nation’s (UN) International Youth Day is celebrated every year on 12th August to recognize the efforts of the world’s youth in enhancing global society.
+United Nations (UN) International Youth Day is celebrated every year on the 12th of August to recognize the efforts of the world’s youth in enhancing global society.
 International Youth Day also aims to promote ways to engage them in becoming more actively involved in making positive contributions to their communities.
 Many activities and events that take place around the world on International Youth Day promote the benefits that young people bring into the world.
 In 1998 a resolution was adopted proclaiming August 12 as International Youth Day during the World Conference of Ministers Responsible for Youth.

 15th August: Independence Day of India